-The Permittee shall develop alternative water supplies, (including reclaimed water), at a minimum, in accordance with the schedules described in the District staff report and Exhibit XX.
+The Permittee shall develop alternative water supplies, including reclaimed water.
 The Permittee shall provide annual updates of the status of all alternative water supply projects.
 The status report shall include work completed to date, expenditures, and any anticipated changes in timelines.
 Alternative water supplies shall be developed in accordance with the schedules described in the District Staff Report and Exhibit (exhibit number identified).